united-security-providers/usp-core-waap/src/docs/header-filtering.md

 headers are filtered as follows:

-* `X-Unknown` - Filtered out, not in STANDARD and not additionally allowed
+* `X-Unknown` - Filtered out, not in `STANDARD` and not additionally allowed
-* `X-Forwarded-For` - Filterered out, would be in STANDARD, but was explicitly denied
+* `X-Forwarded-For` - Filterered out, would be in `STANDARD`, but was explicitly denied
-* `X-Myapp1: Harmless` - Not filtered out, not in STANDARD, but additionally allowed and not denied by name or regex pattern
+* `X-Myapp1: Harmless` - Not filtered out, not in `STANDARD`, but additionally allowed and not denied by name or regex pattern
-* `X-Myapp2: EVIL` - Filtered out, not in STANDARD, additionally allowed and not denied by name, but matched the deny pattern with "*" wildcard header name
+* `X-Myapp2: EVIL` - Filtered out, not in `STANDARD`, additionally allowed and not denied by name, but matched the deny pattern with "*" wildcard header name
 * (more headers from `STANDARD`) - Only filtered out if matched the deny pattern with "*" wildcard header name

 Which headers are contained in which allow class